MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/known-issues-for-the-advertising-libraries.md

 ---
 author: mcleanbyron
 ms.assetid: 9ca1f880-2ced-46b4-8ea7-aba43d2ff863
-description: Learn about known issues for the current release of the Microsoft advertising libraries in the Microsoft Store Services SDK.
+description: Learn about known issues for the current release of the Microsoft advertising libraries in the Microsoft Advertising SDK.
 title: Known issues for the advertising libraries ms.author: mcleans ms.date: 02/08/2017